vivienhenz24/transformer_candle/README.md

-A generative pre-trained transformer, but in rust. bBecause why not ;)
+A generative pre-trained transformer, but it's built using rust.
+Because why not ;)